JayeshRocks/Reverse-Proxy-Setup/README.md

 # Reverse Proxy Setup

-This is an automated script made for Linux machines, it setups and installs a reverse proxy for your website
+This is an automated script made for Linux machines, it setups and installs a reverse proxy with a ssl for your website

 This script is also usable to create reverse proxy for any types of pages as it uses ngnix